Relintai/pandemonium_engine_docs/tutorials/3d/using_transforms.rst

     bullet.speed = transform.basis.z * BULLET_SPEED
 ```

 Is the enemy looking at the player?
-Use the dot product for this (see the :ref:`doc_vector_math` tutorial for an explanation of the dot product):
+Use the dot product for this (see the `doc_vector_math` tutorial for an explanation of the dot product):

 gdscript GDScript